jvujnovic/AetherLife/legal/privacy_policy.md

 - The right to correct inaccurate personal data
 - The right to opt out of targeted advertising

-Our app uses advertising partners, including Google and Meta, which may process your device identifiers for targeted advertising.
+Our app uses advertising partners, including Google, Meta, and ironSource, which may process your device identifiers for targeted advertising.
 Contact us at [aetherlife.lifecounter@gmail.com] to make a request.

 ### Right to Lodge a Complaint